NHS Supply Chain plants for a greener future

 - capital equipment, including finance and maintenance.

-Based in Alfreton, Derbyshire, UK, the business the business employs around 2,400 staff in ten locations.
+Based in Alfreton, Derbyshire, UK, the business employs around 2,400 staff in ten locations.